DmitriySkibinsky/Algorithms-and-computation-methods/source/liner_matrix.md

 ## Gauss-Seidel method

-The Gauss-Seidel method (or Seidel method) is an iterative algorithm for solving a system of linear algebraic equations (SLAE) of the form 𝐴𝑥 = 𝑏, where 𝐴 is a square matrix of coefficients, 𝑥 is the vector of unknowns, and 𝑏 is the vector of constants.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;The Gauss-Seidel method (or Seidel method) is an iterative algorithm for solving a system of linear algebraic equations (SLAE) of the form 𝐴𝑥 = 𝑏, where 𝐴 is a square matrix of coefficients, 𝑥 is the vector of unknowns, and 𝑏 is the vector of constants.
 This method is an improvement over the simple iteration method and is one of the methods used to solve SLAEs, alongside the Jacobi and relaxation methods.

 ### Key Principles of the Method

-<p>&nbsp;&nbsp;&nbsp;&nbsp;1.
-Iterative Process: The Gauss-Seidel method is based on an iterative process where each new approximation $x^{k+1}$ is obtained based on the previous approximation $x^{k}$.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;<b>1.
+Iterative Process</b>: The Gauss-Seidel method is based on an iterative process where each new approximation $x^{k+1}$ is obtained based on the previous approximation $x^{k}$.
 In each iteration, the values of the components in vector 𝑥 are updated.

-<p>&nbsp;&nbsp;&nbsp;&nbsp;2.
-Sequential Update: Unlike the Jacobi method, where all new values are computed simultaneously, the Gauss-Seidel method uses updated values as soon as they become available.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;<b>2.
+Sequential Update</b>: Unlike the Jacobi method, where all new values are computed simultaneously, the Gauss-Seidel method uses updated values as soon as they become available.
 This accelerates the convergence of the method.

-<p>&nbsp;&nbsp;&nbsp;&nbsp;3.
-Convergence: The Gauss-Seidel method converges faster than the Jacobi method if the matrix 𝐴 is diagonally dominant or positive definite.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;<b>3.
+Convergence</b>: The Gauss-Seidel method converges faster than the Jacobi method if the matrix 𝐴 is diagonally dominant or positive definite.
 In some cases, the method may not converge, which depends on the properties of matrix 𝐴.

 ### Iterative Process